 This page describes how Cloud SQL works with PostgreSQL users and roles.
 PostgreSQL roles enable you to control the access and capabilities of users who access a PostgreSQL instance.

-For complete documentation about PostgreSQL roles, see the PostgreSQL documentation.
-For information about creating and managing Cloud SQL users, see Creating and Managing Users.
+For complete documentation about PostgreSQL roles, see Database Roles in the PostgreSQL documentation.
+For information about creating and managing Cloud SQL users, see Create and manage users.

 PostgreSQL roles can be a single role, or they can function as a group of roles.